comparchitect/dvd2iso/README.md

 # dvd2iso
-Script for backing up DVDs to ISO files on Linux or Mac.
+Script for backing up DVDs to ISO files on a Mac.

 NOTE: this script should only be used to back up DVDs that you own.
 Do not copy DVDs with copyrighted material that you do not own.